-The study aligns with Buore (2023) found a strong correlation between religious instruction and student discipline.
-This viewpoint is further supported by the Head of School at X Secondary School, who emphasized that: “The contribution of the religion subject in school has significantly influenced students' discipline, as they practice these teachings through their actions with one another” (personal communication, May 6, 2025).
+The study aligns with Buore's (2023) finding of a strong correlation between religious instruction and student discipline.
+This viewpoint is further supported by the Head of School at X Secondary School, who emphasised that: “The contribution of the religion subject in school has significantly influenced students' discipline, as they practice these teachings through their actions with one another” (personal communication, May 6, 2025).

 Catechesis plays a crucial role in helping students develop a personal relationship with God.
-According to the data presented in Table 2, 33.3% and 66.7% of participants agreed and strongly agreed, respectively, that the transmission of faith in the religion curriculum taught in secondary schools’ aids students in forming this relationship.
+According to the data presented in Table 2, 33.3% and 66.7% of participants agreed and strongly agreed, respectively, that the transmission of faith in the religion curriculum taught in secondary schools aids students in forming this relationship.
 The mean score was 4.67.
-This suggests that education is not all about skills and jobs but it is part of a quest for truth.
+This suggests that education is not all about skills and jobs, but it is part of a quest for truth.
 This can relate with the thought of Storkey (1993) who states that, "what competes with the open search for knowledge is not the perspective of committed belief, but the closed mind of boredom."
 Therefore, it is the responsibility of the catechesis teacher to effectively communicate the reality of faith transmission in schools, guiding students to deepen their relationship with God through a better understanding of their faith.

 The text focuses on systematic instruction regarding the beliefs, practices, and values of the Catholic Church, often guided by the Catechism.
-According to the data in Table 2, participants' responses revealed that 6.7% were undecided while the 36.7% respondents agreed, and 56.7% strongly agreed with the statement that catechesis involves systematic instruction on the beliefs, practices, and values of the Catholic Church.
+According to the data in Table 2, participants' responses revealed that 6.7% were undecided, while 36.7% respondents agreed, and 56.7% strongly agreed with the statement that catechesis involves systematic instruction on the beliefs, practices, and values of the Catholic Church.
 The mean score was 4.50.
 These responses indicate an understanding of the importance of religious education in secondary schools and highlight the need for well-trained teachers to effectively convey the true teachings of faith, practices, and values of the Catholic Church.
-In personal communication on May 6, 2025, a religious teacher from Secondary School X emphasised the necessity of thorough preparation for catechesis 10 teachers who are responsible for transmitting faith to students at the secondary level.
+In personal communication on May 6, 2025, a religious teacher from Secondary School X emphasised the necessity of thorough preparation for catechesis of 10 teachers who are responsible for transmitting faith to students at the secondary level.
 This study conveys a message to those involved in developing the syllabus and textbooks for teaching this subject in secondary schools.

 Catechesis is not solely about acquiring knowledge; it emphasises the importance of living out one’s faith in daily life.
 As we continue to implement the findings from the Study on the Content of teaching religion subjects in secondary schools, we see that these courses address catechesis and religious practices.
-The data indicates that 3.3% of respondents strongly disagreed, while 30% agreed, and 66.7% strongly agreed that catechesis is not just about gaining knowledge; it also highlights the significance of embodying one’s faith in everyday life.
+The data indicate that 3.3% of respondents strongly disagreed, while 30% agreed, and 66.7% strongly agreed that catechesis is not just about gaining knowledge; it also highlights the significance of embodying one’s faith in everyday life.
 This suggests that the daily behaviour of an individual reflects whether their faith is vibrant or dormant.
 Catechesis contributes to building the Kingdom of God, where justice, peace, and love form the central teachings of Jesus.
-This perspective is supported by Lierop (2020), who argues that Education relied in Christian Religious not only fosters the development of Christian character but also imparts knowledge.
+This perspective is supported by Lierop (2020), who argues that Education based on Christian religion not only fosters the development of Christian character but also imparts knowledge.
 Furthermore, it has been suggested that since individuals are influenced by moral and spiritual trends, education becomes ineffective without spiritual growth.